bche722/softeng702-project/README.md

 # accel-point-click
-accel-point-click is an Android library for accelerometer-based pointing and clicking.
+accel-point-click is an Android library for accelerometer-based controlling method.
 The clicking methods were created with minimal screen occlusion in mind.
 It supports:

 2 control modes for pointing:
 - **Velocity-control** - Pointer acts like a ball under the effects of gravity.